 Prevention is most effective for bulimia nervosa (and virtually all other mental health problems) if programs are conducted in all areas in which the child lives – at home, in school, in after school and community programs.

 Now let’s go back to Karen:

 I began seeing Karen on her medical leave from college.
 For the initial phase of our work, she was very reluctant to talk with me about the details of her binging and purging, and avoided talking about her body image.
-In time she earned my trust and we began discussing details of her impulses to binge and purge.
+In time I earned her trust and we began discussing details of her impulses to binge and purge.
 My goal was to increase the interval from the impulse to binge to the action.
 The longer I could help her increase this interval the less powerful the impulse led to binging and purging.

 What helped?
 Medication.
 Meditation.
 Use of humor.
 Appreciation of what we liked in pop culture, including music, films, and other media.
 Looking at photos of women together and candidly talking about how she compared herself to them.
 And discussing the exaggerated or distorted thoughts (cognitions) she had about her body, self, and relationship with others.

-This progressed to discussing her use of alcohol, and her sexual, often promiscuous behavior in order to achieve positive self-esteem.
+This progressed to discussing her use of alcohol, and her sexual behavior in order to achieve positive self-esteem.
 We then considered other means of feeling good about herself.
 We also talked about ways of controlling her emotions.
 I brought in her family to help them understand her disorder and help out when she needed it.
 We also talked about her remote history of sexual abuse from another kid in the neighborhood, and its shameful and devastating impact on her.
 This was new news to her parents.

 Young people like Karen need an anchor in their lives, one who, despite the ups and downs of these long term problems, will not give up on them, and one who becomes a trusted friend.

 As I say to all my eating disorder patients – this is a marathon, not a sprint.

 And then, we work hard together and hope for the best.